2graphic/sinap-ide/app/components/graph-editor/README.md

 elements should be drawn.

-The geometrical properties of nodes and edges are not recomputed for each call to redraw.
+The geometrical properties of nodes and edges are not recomputed for each call to `redraw`.
 These properties should only be recomputed whenever the properties of a node are changed that affects its geometry or position.
 Only the affected graph elements should be updated in this manner.

 ## Input Behavior
 Input to the graph editor is handled through mouse events.
-The `mousedown` event starts a timer to determine whether or not a node or edge should be created.
-[This behavior is set to be changed so that creating an edge does not require a timer.]
-The `mousemove` event either activates hovering on graphelements, creates a selection box, moves a node, or moves an edge.
+The `mousedown` event starts a timer to determine whether or not a node or edge should be created [^This behavior is set to be changed so that creating an edge does not require a timer.].
+The `mousemove` event either activates hovering on graph elements, creates a selection box, moves a node, or moves an edge.
 The `mouseup` event either finishes selecting graph elements, drops a node being dragged, drops an edge being dragged, or creates an edge if possible.